logicnow/macSilentInstall/README.md

 Requires OS X Agent 1.5.1 or better

 Run the script with the 4 required variables.
-Example: /path/to/macSilentInstall.sh username password client site [--registeronly]
+Example: /path/to/macSilentInstall.sh username password client site [--registeronly] [--rc]

 'username' is the username (likely email address) you use to log in the MAX Remote Management Dashboard